Claude Code Is One Tool With Four Different Personalities

 Match Tool to Task

 Use CLI when you need complete control.
-Complex refactoring.
-Custom workflows.
-Deep debugging sessions where you're shaping the agent's thinking.
+This is ideal for complex refactoring, custom workflows, and deep debugging sessions where you're shaping the agent's thinking.

 Use the web when you need parallel execution.
-Bug backlogs.
-Routine fixes.
-Backend changes.
-Anything where you want multiple independent tasks running at once.
+This is perfect for bug backlogs, routine fixes, and backend changes.
+It’s for tasks where you want multiple independent tasks running at once.

 Use IDE extensions when you're already in flow.
-Quick edits.
-Context-aware suggestions.
-Pair programming moments.
+This is great for quick edits, context-aware suggestions, and pair programming moments.

 Use Mobile when you're away from your desk but need to stay connected.
-Monitoring.
-Quick reviews.
-Status checks.
+This is suitable for monitoring, quick reviews, and status checks.

 Stop expecting one environment to do everything.
 Start choosing the right personality for the job.